Kolin63/lpw/README.md

 sudo wget https://raw.githubusercontent.com/Kolin63/lpw/refs/heads/main/lpw -O /usr/bin/lpw
 sudo chmod +x /usr/bin/lpw
 ```
+To install on Mac, place the `lpw` script file somewhere that is in your path.

 ## 📖 Usage
 Since LPW is a wrapper of lp, there are few arguments that are unique to LPW.